327 Bottom End

 Two types of canister oil filters were used on first-generation small-block Chevys.
 Filter #PF131 is for 1956-1957 SBCs, and filter #PF141 is for 1958-1967 SBCs.

 Through the years, many of these original canisters were taken off and replaced with the less-efficient but easier to replace spin-on oil filter.
-I was missing one, so I bought a replacement oil filter canister from Ecklers.
-These canisters are licensed by GM, and include the factory writing.
+This engine was missing one, so I bought a replacement oil filter canister from Ecklers.
+These canisters are licensed by GM and very authentic.

 Before installing the new oil filter and gasket, make sure you get the old gasket out.
 Sometimes it hard to tell it's still up there.
-You can use a sharp awl or pick to stab it and pull it out.
+Use a sharp awl or pick to stab it and pull it out.
 The original seal is square and should come with the new cartridge filter.

 SBC Harmonic Balancer